 The good news is that vaginismus can be treated.

 How a Sex Therapist Can Help Treat Vaginismus

-Although there isn’t an exact reason as to why this happens, vaginismus is treatable.
 Research has shown that anxiety and fear of having sexual relations is linked to the muscles tensing up inside a vagina.
-Along with therapy and proper treatment from a sex professional, there are various exercises a woman can do to help with the vaginal contractions.
-A pelvic floor therapist may be helpful.
-It is highly recommended to also be checked by a physician to rule out other possibilities of genital pain and discomfort.
+A therapist can address these issues.
+Along with therapy, there are exercises a woman can do to help with the vaginal contractions.

 One is called progressive desensitization.
 The idea is to get comfortable with insertion.

 First, do Kegel exercises by squeezing the muscles you use to stop the flow of urine:

 - Relax the muscles.

 Do about 20 Kegels at a time.
 Do them as often a day as you want.

 After several days of Kegels, put a finger, up to the bend of the first knuckle, inside your vagina while doing Kegels.
 It is a good idea to clip your fingernails first and/or use a lubricant.
 Or do the exercises in a bathtub, where water is a natural lubricant.